Geometry Dash: Reception

-The gameplay was also met with generally high regards.
-Download.com described the gameplay as "addicting", with Ingrusee adding that players "would sink in hours into Geometry Dash in order to complete a level.
-Its high difficulty, however, has been criticized, with Download.com stating that the precise timing required can be frustrating, and Dobra finding the game potentially too hard for some players to enjoy.
-Ian Young at The Shield claimed that the challenge of the demon levels could often far exceed even the hardest Dark Souls bosses, a game infamous for its difficulty, although still considered it enjoyable.
-Rob Rich at 148Apps also felt the game to be frustratingly difficult, although argues "that's sort of the point", and that the satisfaction of completing a level still made the experience worth it.
+The gameplay was met with mixed regards.
+Ingrusee said that players would spend hours trying complete a level.
+Its high difficulty, however, has been criticized, with Chris Morris at Common Sense Media describing it as maddening, and Dobra and Jeuxvideo finding Geometry Dash potentially too hard for some players to enjoy.
+Rob Rich at 148Apps also felt it to be frustratingly difficult, although argues that the satisfaction of completing a level still made the experience worth it.
+Dobra similarly expressed that it can feel too difficult at times, but that it never felt unfair.